patricktimmons/nprint.github.io/nprint_walk.md

 # Usage

 nPrint can be used in a wide variety of ways.
-A full list of options can be found by running `nprint --help`.
+A full (and up to date) list of options can be found by running `nprint --help`.

 * Collect traffic in real time and print IPv4 / TCP nPrints to stdout